Plant-Based Diet and Cancer: Foods, Benefits, and What the Science Says 🌱

-Plant-Based Diets and Cancer: Exploring the Connection
+Plant-Based Diets and Cancer: What the Research Shows 🌱

 Growing to Give does not provide medical advice, diagnosis, or treatment.
-The information and personal stories shared on this site are for informational and community support purposes only.
-Always seek the guidance of your doctor or other qualified healthcare professional with any questions you may have regarding your health, medical condition, or treatment options.
+The information shared is for educational and community-support purposes only.
+Always consult a qualified healthcare professional regarding any medical condition or treatment decisions.

 What Is a Plant-Based Diet?